layaxx/xwiki-to-dokuwiki/Readme.md

 This assumes that you have a folder called `backup` on repo root level, containing an XML Dump of the XWiki pages.

-`rendering/acme` Must contain the Java project for converting the XWiki syntax to DokuWiki syntax.
+`rendering/acme` Must contain the Java project for converting the XWiki syntax to DokuWiki syntax: https://github.com/layaxx/xwiki-to-dokuwiki-rendering.

 Furthermore, the `make copy` step assumes that you have a folder called `../dokuwiki_data` one level up from the repo root with the data of an DokuWiki install (e.g. from Docker).
 This is not needed for the actual processing however, just for validation.